What is the UEFA Europa League?

 It’s a very complicated process, based on the ranking of national associations — like Germany is ranked way higher than Belgium — meaning that countries have different allocations.
 Also, each country can sort of decide how to allocate its Europa spots.

-In England there are three slots:
+In England there are two slots:

 • The 5th-Place Team in the Premier League